AndyFul/Hard_Configurator/README.md

 Windows built-in Software Restriction Policies (SRP) are incompatible with AppLocker.
 Any active AppLocker rule turns off SRP.

-The Child Account activated on Windows 10 or 11 via Microsoft Family Safety also disables most SRP restrictions.
+The Child Account activated via Microsoft Family Safety also uses AppLocker (via MDM), so SRP cannot work with it.
-This issue is persistent even after removing Child Account.
-To recover SRP functionality, Windows has to be refreshed or reset.
+This issue is persistent even after removing Child Account because (due to a bug) the AppLocker rules are not removed.
+To recover SRP functionality, one must remove the AppLocker rules manually from the directory %Windir%\System32\AppLocker.

 Hard_Configurator uses Windows built-in features.
 Some of them can be removed or added by Microsoft in the future major Windows upgrades.